SOCIETY FOR PREVENTION RESEARCH

 Article VIII.
 Standing Committees

 Section 1.
 There shall be Standing Committees to carry out and sustain the long term strategic objectives of the Society.
-Currently these committees are Publications, Program, Nominations, Membership, Recognition and Honors, Prevention Science Advocacy, Early Career Preventionist Network, Training, Finance and Management, Diversity Network, and Fund Development.
+Currently these committees are Publications, Program, Nominations, Membership, Recognition and Honors, Prevention Science Advocacy, Early Career Preventionist Network, Training, Finance and Management, Diversity Network, Fund Development, and International.

 The Board can create additional Standing Committees.